Are We With the Right Tribe?

 - How do the people in your tribe accept your good news or happiness?
 How do they deal with your misfortunes or sad events?

-- Do you honestly believe they have your best interests at heart?
+- Do you honestly believe that your tribe has your best interests at heart?

-Answering these questions honestly is going to help you discern if you are with the right people.
-I had to leave tribes because I didn’t feel good in them.
-That is perfectly okay to do!
-I wish I learned that sooner but we learn when we’re ready.
-We need to give ourselves a break and realize we are doing the best that we can at any given moment.
-Taking that pressure off of us helps us to pay closer attention to what matters – our happiness.
+Answering these questions honestly will help you discern if you are with the right people.
+It’s perfectly okay to move on from tribes.
+We need to give ourselves grace and realize that we are doing the best that we can at any given moment.
+Taking that pressure off of us helps us pay closer attention to what matters—our happiness.
+Once we love ourselves, others can love us too, and we’ll attract the right people and circumstances in our lives.

 Thank you for reading this.
 Again, I hope I offered something to think about to help create happy lives.
 That, to me, is the meaning of life.